-• Identifying ambulance receiving centers including hospitals and alternative receiving facilities in rural areas
+Identifying ambulance receiving centers including hospitals and alternative receiving facilities in rural areas

-All seven hospitals are designated receiving paramedic centers; another is a state designated mental health receiving facility.
+All seven hospitals are designated as Paramedic Receiving Centers; another is a state designated mental health receiving facility.
 We have two alternate receiving centers at two Standby Hospitals (St Helena Clearlake and Jerold Phelps), both of which were approved by the EMSA and North Coast EMS as Alternative Paramedic Receiving Hospitals years ago.